COMP3170-25s1/comp3170-assignment1-framework/README.md

 To complete the assignment, you will need to edit these files and add further classes (and shaders) of your own.

+The repo also contains a Report template and folders for images.

 ## Features
 You are required to complete each of the features below.
-Each feature contributes a percentage towards your <b>Completeness</b> mark, as described below.
-Note that not all components are of equal difficulty.
+Note that not all features are of equal difficulty.

 Note: In the spec, some specific numbers (e.g. the colour and size of the tank, etc) are not specified.
 You are free to choose whatever values you feel appropriate for these as long as they illustrate the behaviour required.
 However, remember to use named constants in your code (with comments to indicate units) to allow these values to be easily modified.
 Clarity marks will be deducted for using ‘magic numbers’ (embedded numerical constants given without explanation).